Il mestiere della vita

-Il mestiere della vita is the sixth studio album by Italian singer-songwriter Tiziano Ferro, released on 2 December 2016.
+Il mestiere della vita ("The Mystery of Life") is the sixth studio album by Italian singer-songwriter Tiziano Ferro, released on 2 December 2016.
 Ferro has called it the beginning of the second chapter of his career, after the first chapter was concluded by the release of his first greatest hits album.
 The album sees Ferro return to a more modern and electronic style.

 The Spanish version of the album is titled El oficio de la vida and includes a duet with Vanesa Martín.

 Singles

 The album's lead single was "Potremmo ritornare", released on 28 October 2016.
 The ballad debuted on top of the Italian Singles Chart, becoming Ferro's first number-one hit since "Alla mia età".